reqbeam/reqbeam/docs/cli docs/SYNC.md

-# Postmind CLI - Web UI Sync
+# Reqbeam CLI - Web UI Sync

 ## Overview

-The Postmind CLI now syncs directly with the web UI database.
+The Reqbeam CLI now syncs directly with the web UI database.
 All your collections, requests, and environments are stored in the cloud and automatically synchronized between the CLI and web interface.

 ## Architecture

 ### Previous (File-based)
-- Projects stored locally in `~/.postmind/projects/`
+- Projects stored locally in `~/.Reqbeam/projects/`
 - No sync with web UI
 - Data isolated to local machine